ankush109/Pratilip-assignment/readme.md

 ![](https://github.com/ankush109/Pratilipi/blob/main/images/graphana.png?raw=true)

-# What can be do to Scale this system well I have some ideas ( according to my understanding )
+# What can be do to Scale this system well I have some ideas

 ![](https://raw.githubusercontent.com/ankush109/Pratilipi/refs/heads/main/images/advance-architecure.png)